-No. Particulars Sale Agreement to Sell

-1. Ownership The property The property

-Transference (ownership or title) in (ownership or title) in

-the goods passes from the goods has to pass

-the seller to the buyer at a future time or

-immediately so that after the fulfilment of

-the seller is no more certain conditions

-owner. specified in the

-contract.

-2. Risk of Loss Where the goods sold Where the goods

-under the contract of under the agreement

-sale are destroyed, the to sell are destroyed,

-loss falls squarely on the loss falls squarely

-the buyer as the on the seller as the

-ownership in the ownership is still

-goods has already vested with the seller

-passed on to the latter. even though the

-Even though the possession of the

-goods are in the goods is with the

-possession of seller. buyer.

-3. Consequences of Where the buyer fails Where the buyer

-violating the contract to pay the price, the violates the contract,

-seller cannot seize the the seller can

-goods.
-The seller can repossess the goods

-only file a case against from the former.
-He

-the buyer for violating can sue for damages

-the contract. for violation of the

-contract.

-4. Nature of contract

-It is an executed contract i.e. completed contract

-It is an executory contract, i.e. contract yet to be performed by the party to the contract.
+Sl.
+No. Particulars Sale Agreement to Sell 1.
+Ownership Transference The property (ownership or title) in the goods passes from the seller to the buyer immediately so that the seller is no more owner.
+The property (ownership or title) in the goods has to pass at a future time or after the fulfilment of certain conditions specified in the contract.
+2. Risk of Loss Where the goods sold under the contract of sale are destroyed, the loss falls squarely on the buyer as the ownership in the goods has already passed on to the latter.
+Even though the goods are in the possession of seller.
+Where the goods under the agreement to sell are destroyed, the loss falls squarely on the seller as the ownership is still vested with the seller even though the possession of the goods is with the buyer.
+3. Consequences of violating the contract Where the buyer fails to pay the price, the seller cannot seize the goods.
+The seller can only file a case against the buyer for violating the contract.
+Where the buyer violates the contract, the seller can repossess the goods from the former.
+He can sue for damages for violation of the contract.
+4. Nature of contract It is an executed contract i.e. completed contract It is an executory contract, i.e. contract yet to be performed by the party to the contract.